-Lizzie lives in Reno with her husband, Patrick, their two children and their dog.
-When not working, Lizzie loves skiing, backpacking, road trips, the beach and spending time with friends and family.
+Lizzie lives in Reno with her husband, Patrick, and their two children.
+When not working, Lizzie loves skiing, backpacking, road trips, the beach, watching Chicago Cubs games and spending time with friends and family.

-As the grant specialist at NNCCF, Lizzie is responsible for conducting the full range of activities required to research, prepare, submit, and manage grant proposals to private and corporate foundations.
+As the director of grants at NNCCF, Lizzie is responsible for conducting the full range of activities required to research, prepare, submit, and manage grant proposals to private and corporate foundations.

 Why I started working at NNCCF:

 I was ready for something new, something unique and something that would make a positive difference on the lives of local families.
 I was born in Reno, love this community and want to make it a better place to live.

 When I was a kid, I wanted to be the first female Major League Baseball player or Jane Goodall’s protégé.

 Childhood cancer support services, raising twins, backpacking, car camping and info about skiing around Lake Tahoe.

 What I think is amazing:

 Nature and the human body.